 SPF (Specific Fan Efficiency) is a parameter that checks the amount of electricity required to power an extractor fan while considering how much air is being driven out.
 A product with Low SFP efficiency reduces the power consumption which translates to lower power bills for you.

 Energy Efficiency Rating

 An energy-efficient bathroom extractor fan is eco-friendly and reduces power consumption, which is good for your pocket, right?
 Contrary to popular opinion, a large fan doesn’t necessarily consume more energy than a smaller unit, so don’t overlook a unit because of its size.
 Check the rating on the manufacturer’s specifications first.

 Bathroom extractor fans that feature built-in humidistat sensors detect moisture in the air.
 Once the humidity level in the bathroom reaches a certain threshold, the extractor fan automatically turns on or off, leaving the room free of condensation and odour.
 It saves you from manually flicking the switch and is suitable for households where family members forget to turn on the fan.

 Back Draught Shutters (Needed In Windy Locations)

 The over-run timer keeps the fan running long after you have turned it off to ensure all the damp air is eliminated.
 The settings for the over-run timer are usually configured during installation, and the time can range from 30 seconds to 30 minutes.
-Power consumption is low and on an average fan is likely to make use of around 8 watts.
-For proper ventilation, it’s advisable to lean towards the latter end.
+Power consumption is low and on average the fan is likely to make use of around 8 watts.